y8s/node-red-contrib-tplink-plus/README.md

 `Payload` - The output payload.
 Types are `info`, `none`, `string`, `number`, `boolean`, `JSON`, and `timestamp`.
 Default type is `info` with a value of `getInfo`.
 If set to `info`, the selected payload command will be fired after completion, and the payload set accordingly.
 Payload is ignored if the node input is a command or an event.

+`Debug` - If enabled, will output device information to the flow editor debug tab.

 # Inputs

 > payload: Object | string | boolean | array